1.3. How To

 49experiments = [e]

-1.4.2.
+1.3.2.
 Add a Node or Application Config

-1.4.3.
+1.3.3.
 Add a Custom Image

-1.4.4.
+1.3.4.
 Integrate a New Simulator

-The first step when integrating a new simulator into SimBricks is to implement a SimBricks adapter for it.
-You can find the necessary information in the Simulator Adapters section.
-To then make running experiments and setting up the communication channels with other simulators more convenient, add a class for the simulator to the orchestration framework that inherits from Simulator or one of the more specialized base classes in simbricks.orchestration.simulators.
-In this class you define the command to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
+To make running experiments and setting up the SimBricks communication channels to other simulators convenient, add a class for the simulator in orchestration/simulators.py` that inherits either from Simulator or one of the more specialized base classes in.
+In this class, you define the command(s) to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
 Below is an example of what this looks like.

 Listing 1.2 Orchestration framework class for WireNet, a simple Ethernet wire that attaches to the SimBricks Ethernet adapters of two simulators.